dddrrreee/cs49n-20spr/labs/0-blink/README.md

 For this class you need to compile bare-metal r/pi programs on your computer, which is most likely not a bare-metal r/pi itself.
-Thus we need to set up the tools needed to ``cross-compile'' r/pi programs on your computer and to r/pi binaries.
+Thus we need to set up the tools needed to `cross-compile` r/pi programs on your computer and to r/pi binaries.

 Install the toolchain: